PushpMicrosoft123/Cosmos-Migration/README.md

 # Description
 Project consists of multiple powershell scripts, each responsible for one specific operation, and together they form a pipeline of tasks to complete migration.
 - ## Modularity:
-    Complete pipeline is broken into smaller tasks in the form of Powershell scripts to reduce the coupling and maintain the modularity, It also helps users to run a specific task or group of tasks based on their requirement.
+    Complete automation is broken into smaller tasks in the form of Powershell scripts to reduce the coupling and maintain the modularity, It also helps users to run a specific task or group of tasks based on their requirement.
 Moreover, each script can be modified independently to make it extensible for requirements that are not achievable in their normal form.
 - ## Zero Infrastructure Cost:
      Since processing happens on a local machine, there are no cost involve in terms of infra set up.
 If you want to run scripts for more that 50K records, you can think of runnng it on a VM with more computing power and space.